Skip to main content

 πŸ“š FAQ (Reader-Centered)

-Yes, but essential ≠ constant.
-Boundaries allow purposeful use—just like healthy eating versus bingeing.
+Yes—essential ≠ constant.
+Boundaries enable purposeful use—like healthy eating vs. bingeing.

-Start with modeling.
-Family phone basket during meals.
+Model first.
+Family phone basket at meals.
 Shared “tech-free time.”
 Make it fun, not punitive.

-Yes.
-Set calendar blocks for “deep work,” use Do Not Disturb, and define device-free zones even during breaks.
+Absolutely.
+Calendar deep-work blocks, Do Not Disturb, and real offline zones even during breaks.